-While T-Mobile is trying to market its unlimited T-Mobile ONE plan to postpaid smartphone customers, there are still some T-Mobile prepaid plans that are available for people who don’t want to spend money on data they know they won’t be using.
-These plans are also great for customers who want to use T-Mobile’s network, but who already own their own unlocked phone, or if they purchase one directly from the carrier without a contract.
+While T-Mobile tries to market its unlimited T-Mobile ONE plan to postpaid smartphone customers, some T-Mobile prepaid plans are still available for people who don’t want to spend money on data they know they won’t be using.
+These plans are great for customers who want to use T-Mobile’s network, but who already own their own unlocked phone, or if they purchase one directly from the carrier without a contract.

 T-Mobile Prepaid Plans

-The “Uncarrier” also offers a plan for people who own feature phones, or if they only want use their smartphone features rarely outside their home or if they don’t use a Wi-Fi network.
-The T-Mobile’s Pay as you Go plan starts at just $3 a month and it offers 30 minutes of calls and texts in any combination.
-Any calls and texts beyond that 30 minute limit cost $0.10 each.
-Calls to over 70 countries can also be added to the Pay as you Go plan for an additional $15 a month.
+The “Uncarrier” also offers a plan for people who own feature phones, or only rarely use their smartphone features outside their home or Wi-Fi network.
+The T-Mobile’s Pay as you Go plan starts at just $3 a month and offers 30 minutes of calls and texts in any combination.
+Any calls and texts beyond that 30-minute limit cost $0.10 each.
+You can add support for calls to over 70 countries to the Pay as you Go plan for an additional $15 a month.

-If you want data, for things like sending emails or surfing the net, you will have to purchase a data pass from T-Mobile.
-Prices begin at just $5, which gives you 500 MB of data for one day.
+If you want data for things like sending emails or surfing the net, you will have to purchase a data pass from T-Mobile.
+Prices begin at just $5, which gets you 500 MB of data for one day.
 You can also pay $30 for one month of data, with a cap at 3 GB.